 E. Michael Jones, Degenerate Moderns: Modernity as Rationalized Sexual Misbehavior (San Francisco, CA: Ignatius Press, 1993).

-Posted by Jonas E. Alexis on October 31, 2014, With 10544 Reads Filed under Life.
+Posted by Jonas E. Alexis on October 31, 2014, With 10696 Reads Filed under Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.